Psalms For Life

 18 His foes I’ll clothe in shame

 David was far from perfect, but he did get some things right.
-Having been anointed king by Samuel, he was determined to wait for God’s timing, refusing to take matters into his own hands, wresting power from his egocentric nemesis, Saul.
-David endured many hardships while holding God to the promise he’d made that David would be not just Israel’s next king, but also the founder of a dynasty without end.
-After finally being crowned king, he made an oath, putting God’s kingdom and God’s glory first.
+Having been anointed king by Samuel, he was determined to wait for God’s timing, refusing to take matters into his own hands and wrest power from Saul, his narcissistic nemesis.
+David endured many hardships while holding God to his promise that David would be not just Israel’s next king, but also the founder of a dynasty without end.
+After finally being crowned king, David made an oath, putting God’s kingdom and God’s glory first.
 That self-sacrificial oath reflected his desire—visible even in his youth—to lay his life down at God’s feet.

 David’s fulfillment of that oath seems to have been part of what made God promise David a son and an eternal throne if his successors remained faithful.
 That promise kept David going to the end of his days.
 But by the time this psalm was compiled in Book V, everyone knew David’s successors had failed miserably, devastating the nation.
 However, the fact that God enabled his people to rebuild Jerusalem inspired hope that he would restore David’s dynasty too and make its end more glorious than its beginning.

-God eventually revealed that glory on a ghastly Roman cross, honoring Jesus’ faithfulness when he did.
-But because it wasn’t the sort of glory Jesus’ disciples were expecting, they all failed to recognize it till Jesus had risen from the dead.
+God eventually revealed that glory in Bethlehem’s manger and then on a ghastly Roman cross, honoring Jesus’ faithfulness when he did.
+But because it wasn’t the sort of glory Jesus’ disciples were expecting, they all failed to recognize it till he had risen from the dead.
 Just like Jesus’ disciples and everyone else before and since, we all fall short of Jesus’ perfect standard.
 But thankfully, his triumph over sin and death has made all God’s promises available to us in our weakness.

 Prayer: